gjermundgaraba/bjaanes.github.io/_posts/2015-01-15-get-list-of-folders-in-java.md

 If you need to list only the folders in some directory (and not folders AND files), that can be done without too much effort in Java.

 <!--more-->
-The key is use File&#8217;s listFiles with a FileFilter:
+The key is use File's listFiles with a FileFilter:

 <pre class="nums:false lang:default decode:true">public File[] listFiles(FileFilter filter)</pre>